 Autumn becomes particularly delicious with the traditional ritual of bringing in the apple harvest.
 We hope you choose Sandow Farm for your apple-picking traditions.
 Here is some useful information to assist you with your harvest.

-In 2023 we will open on XXXXX.
-We remain open for two weeks only, closing end of day on XXXXXX.
+In 2023 we will open on Saturday, September 30th.
+We remain open until end of the day on Thanksgiving Monday (October 9th).

 Please note that for health and safety reasons, animals are not allowed at the orchard.

 You are welcome to bring your own bags.
-The apples are $1.50/lb.
+The apples are $2.00/lb.
 Cash only please.

 Pre-Bagged Purchase Options